DavidVujic/vanillajs-components/blogpost.md

 I want to learn and understand the problems that are solved using it.
 One way is to experience it the hard way, by writing code with plain old vanilla JavaScript, html, css and find out what pain is removed by which framework.
 Also, I think it is a fun challenge!

-## So, show me the code ##
+## Show me the code ##
 This code in the main branch of the repo does not require any build steps or npm package downloads.
 The "listItem component" is made of two parts: JavaScript in a code file and an html template in a separate file.
-The render() function (yes, the name is inspired by React) will create a DOM object containing the html from the template, injected with data from the function parameter.
+The render function (yes, the name is inspired by React) will create a DOM object containing the html from the template, injected with data from the function parameter.
 The result is passed to the callback function (the input parameter "done").

 ___listItem.js:___